-With a poetry reading with the artists, and a conversation on sound with guest speaker Makayla Bailey.
-A free publication will also be available at the opening reception and throughout the exhibition’s run, featuring writing by the artists, an essay by co-curator manuel arturo abreu, and poetry by invited writer Brandon Drew Holmes.
-More public programming will be announced soon.
+A free publication will be available featuring writing by the artists, an essay by co-curator manuel arturo abreu, and poetry by invited writer Brandon Drew Holmes.

 There is an intuitive link between mimicking a natural sound, composing a melody, and uttering a complete sentence.

 Feelings are interference patterns from other possible universes.
 The way making a decision forecloses possibility is like how the resonant frequencies of the room’s architecture express themselves in our voices.

 Language is the Big Other.
 A perfect tool for making Big Sense (experience) portable—Sense into sense (meaning, use).
 Being human means carrying abstraction in the heart’s pocket.

 Abstraction is thinking at scale.
 It causes cognitive vertigo.
 Berardi speaks of the crisis of inarticulation caused by the complexity of things when thought at higher scales.
 “The inability to find sense is first of all the inability to create it.”

 If we go back early enough, humans are inventing words as they use them, vessels of the spectral, in a way that resonates with an idea of two halves of the self meeting, finally.